carpentries/instructor-training/episodes/18-preparation.md

 > then add numbers below your objective to address the following:
 >
 > 1. Write your learning objective in the Etherpad.
-> 2. Suppose a learner had mastered this objective, and wanted to do more to advance their mastery of the same topic.
+> 2. Suppose a learner had mastered this objective, and wanted to try something more cognitively challenging on the exact same topic (i.e. **not** a next step in a workflow).
 Identify an objective they could work towards next.
 > 3. Suppose a learner struggled to meet the specified objective.
 What might they be missing?
 Identify one more fundamental thing a learner needs to be able to do in order to be successful in meeting this objective.
 >
 > This exercise should take about 10 minutes.
 {: .challenge}

+Some answers above may include words like "know" and "understand."
+Surely this is the objective of all teaching!
+However, these terms are quite difficult to use when it comes time to *assess* whether a learner has met that objective.
+Where you encounter these, consider how they may be improved by making them specific to an outcome that is readily assessed.

 ## Prepare to Use Formative Assessments
-In your answers above, you may have found yourself using words like "know" and "understand."
-These are words we are accustomed to using when we talk about teaching and learning!
-However, these terms are so broad that they are actually quite difficult to use when it comes time to *assess* whether a learner has met that objective.
-When do you *know* something?
-What does it mean to *understand*?

-When we want to check on the completion of a learning objective, we create tasks, and these tasks usually test knowledge and understanding in very specific ways.
-For example, we might ask a learner to *recognize* a correct answer, or to *distinguish* between correct and incorrect answers.
-After working through an example, we might ask them to *apply* their knowledge to a new task.
-When words like these are used in learning objectives, it makes it easier to decide how to assess whether an objective has truly been met.

 When a learning objective has been met, everyone should know about it!
 You, as an Instructor, can be satisfied that your teaching has successfully translated into learning.
 For learners, recognizing that they have successfully learned something is motivating and it also supports their ability to monitor their own progress -- this awareness, or **metacognition**, is especially key to supporting continued learning beyond the classroom.
 However, not all lessons have checkpoints built in where such progress is made clear.
+Where they do, they can pass unnoticed in the absence of focused recognition.

 > ## Where are your checkpoints?
 >
 > Have a look at your learning objective again and identify
 > *where* in the lesson that objective should reasonably be achieved.
 >
+> This exercise should take about 5 minutes.
+{: .challenge}

 When subject area experts design instruction, they are often over-eager to get their learners to work with content they have learned in advanced ways.
 These might include tasks that ask learners to synthesize information from different sources, or create something new based on what they have learned.
 It is essential